Worship in Hinduism

-Worship in Hinduism is an act of religious devotion usually directed to one or more Hindu deities, invoking a sense of Bhakti or devotional love.
-This term is probably a central one in Hinduism, but a direct translation from the Sanskrit to English is difficult.
-Worship in Hinduism takes many forms, and its expression vary depending on geographical, linguistic, and cultural factors.
-Hindu worship is not limited to a particular place and Hindus perform worship in temples and within the home.
+Worship in Hinduism is an act of religious devotion, usually directed to one or more Hindu deities, that invokes a sense of bhakti (devotional love).
+The concept of bhakti is central in Hinduism, though a direct translation from the Sanskrit to English is difficult.
+Worship in Hinduism takes many forms, and its expressions vary depending on geographical, linguistic, and cultural factors.
+Hindu worship is not limited to a particular place, and may be performed in temples and within the home.
 It often incorporates personal reflection, music, dance, poetry, rituals, and ceremonies.
-Worship in Hinduism serves various purposes, including seeking blessings, guidance, or specific outcomes, as well as fostering a sense of inner peace and spiritual growth.
+It serves various purposes, including seeking blessings, guidance, or specific outcomes, as well as fostering a sense of inner peace and spiritual growth.
 It can also be an expression of devotion (bhakti) to the deity.
-The aim is to lead a pure life in order to progress spiritually and eventually attain liberation (moksha) from the cycle of rebirth.
+The aim of Hindu worship is to lead a pure life in order to progress spiritually and eventually attain liberation (moksha) from the cycle of rebirth (samsara).

 Deities

-Within Hinduism many personal gods (Ishvaras) are worshipped as murtis.
-These beings are either aspects of the supreme Brahman, Avatars of the supreme being, or significantly powerful entities known as devas.
-The exact nature of belief in regards to each deity varies between differing Hindu denominations and philosophies.
-Often these beings are depicted in humanoid or partially humanoid forms, complete with a set of unique and complex iconography in each case.
-These deities may be different but they are generally all considered forms of the one god (Brahman).
-These deities and their Pujas (religious rituals) provide one of the ways to communicate with this one divinity.
+Within Hinduism many personal gods (ishvaras or ishtadevas) are worshipped as murtis (sacred images).
+These beings are either aspects of the supreme Brahman, avatars of the supreme being, or significantly powerful entities known as devas.
+The exact nature of belief in regard to each deity varies between differing Hindu denominations and philosophies.
+Often, these beings are depicted in humanoid or partially humanoid forms, complete with a set of unique and complex iconography in each case.
+These deities may be different, but they are generally all considered forms of the one god (Brahman).
+These deities and their pujas (religious rituals) provide one of the ways to communicate with this one divinity.